-With our Welsh lessons for Describe people you will learn "Describe people" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences that describe people's bodies.
+With our Welsh lessons you will learn the topic "Describe people" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences that describe people's bodies.

 |1||Mae hi'n dal.||She is tall.|